seliv55/MIDcor_wf/README.md

  **sd** 0.002942 8.692e-04 5.389e-04 1.238e-03 2.954e-04

  An example of input data can be found in the file “E188Aspartate.txt”, and the corresponding output data are in the file “E188Aspartate.txt_c”.
 The theoretical basis for corrections used in "midror.R" are described in the file "supplement.doc".
+## Publications
+- “MIDcor”, an R-program for deciphering mass interferences in mass spectra of metabolites enriched in stable isotopes.
+Submitted to BMC bioinformatics.